ashishtele/Power_BI/README.md

 ## Continuous Innovation

-1. Poster from my idea to bring in and implement the Power BI solution
+1. Poster from my idea to bring in and implement the Power BI solution as a part of continuous solution

 ![WhatsApp Image 2019-10-08 at 8 04 58 PM](https://user-images.githubusercontent.com/14126898/66442083-69127a00-ea07-11e9-8c0e-93760ae21d80.jpeg)